Limegrass/eslint-plugin-import-alias/README.md

 ## Configuration

-The following is the most basic configuration.
-Check the [rules documentation][docs-import-alias] for further configuration.
+This plugin supports multiple configuration parameters which can affect how it handles relative paths, base URLs, and more.
+Check the [rules documentation][docs-import-alias] and [example configurations](./examples) for more detailed configurations.

 ```jsonc
 // .eslintrc